 - The wound has been exposed to the air for more than 6 hours

-- There is dead tissue in the wound (dead tissue is disclosed and won’t bleed)
+- There is dead tissue in the wound (dead tissue is discolored and won’t bleed)

 - The edges of the wound are so far apart that closing it would tear the skin or put pressure on the skin

-- The wound is from an animal or human bite (I know we are talking about knife wounds here, but just want to remind you to NEVER close an animal bite because they are teeming with bacteria!)
+- The wound is from an animal or human bite (I know we are talking about knife wounds here, but I want to remind you NEVER to close an animal bite because they are teeming with bacteria!)

 Close the Wound Under These Circumstances:

 - The wound is large and refuses to stop bleeding

 - The wound penetrated through the entire skin (you’d be able to see underlying tissues)

 - The wound has been open for less than 6 hours

 - The wound is over a joint or moving part of the body and won’t close by itself